AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Differences between the earlier and latest CDN API versions.md

 For more information, see [List of operations by function](/intl.en-US/New API Reference/List of operations by function.md).

-For more information about the earlier version of the Alibaba Cloud CDN API, see [List of operations by function](/intl.en-US/API Reference/List of operations by function.md).

-**Note:** The earlier version of the Alibaba Cloud CDN API is no longer maintained.
+**Note:** The earlier version \(2014-11-11\) of the Alibaba Cloud CDN API is no longer maintained.
 We recommend that you use the latest version of the Alibaba Cloud CDN API.

 ## Changes to the opertaions